-IMPORTANT: The Speedster, on which the Sirocco is based, is certified with the trimmers pulled down to the slowest position.
-Flying with the trimmers released and/or with the speed bar accelerated is safe to do under the correct circumstances.
+IMPORTANT: The certified position of the risers is when the trimmers are pulled down to the slowest position.
+Flying with the trimmers released and/or with the speed bar accelerated is safe to do under the correct circumstances but takes the wing outside of its EN certified status.